qwilr/storybook-addon-data-roulette/README.md

 npm run build
 ```

-To deploy updates to the serverless AWS lambda function that handles fetching data from Google Sheets, make sure you're all set up with Qwilr's AWS credentials on you machine, then run:
+To deploy updates to the serverless AWS lambda function that handles fetching data from Google Sheets, make sure you're all set up with Qwilr's AWS credentials on your machine, then run:

 ```
 cd functions && npm run deploy